-At an election held on May 4, 2004, the voters approved general obligation indebtedness of \$3,000,000 for street improvements, \$2,500,000 for parking facilities, and \$6,500,000 for refinancing of District debt.
-On November 1, 2005, the District's electors authorized additional indebtedness of \$400,000 for water and \$125,000 for sanitary sewer and storm drainage.
-The voters also approved an annual increase in taxes of \$11,000, at a mill levy rate not to exceed one mill for general operation and maintenance.
-The election also allows the District to retain all revenues without regard to the limitations contained in Article X, Section 20 of the Colorado constitution.
-As set forth in the District's 2004 operating plan, the City has limited the amount of debt to be issued to a total of \$2,200,000 in the authorized voted categories, without future approval by the City.
-No additional debt authorizations are contemplated in 2018.
+At an election held on May 4, 2004, the voters approved general obligation indebtedness of \$9,000,000 for street improvements, \$12,000,000 for parking facilities, \$125,000 for water main extension, and \$25,000 for refinancing of District debt.
+On November 1, 2005, the District's electors authorized additional indebtedness of \$2,500,000 for water and sanitary sewer.
+The voters also approved an annual increase in taxes of \$78,000, at a mill levy rate not to exceed one mill for general operations and maintenance.
+The election also allows the District to retain all revenues without regarding to the limitations contained in Article X, Section 20 of the Colorado constitution.
+Pursuant to the District's Operating Plan filed annual with the City, the maximum debt service mill levy the District can impose is 50.000 mills.
+As set forth in the District's 2004 Operating Plan, the City has limited the amount of debt to be issued to a total of \$13,900,000 in the authorized voted categories, without future approval by the City.